 1988 to 2001:

-The original TAMBA was organized in 1988 by Kathlee Martin and Jesse (last name unknown) in North Lake Tahoe, and Gary Bell, in South Lake Tahoe.
-The three developed a model program driven by volunteers who helped to build trails and educate riders.
+The original TAMBA was organized in 1988 by Kathlee Martin and Jesse Desens in North Lake Tahoe and Gary Bell in South Lake Tahoe.
+The three developed a model program driven by volunteers who helped build trails and educate riders.
 Although never called upon, TAMBA even developed a bike search and rescue team, a first in the nation.
-After attending an IMBA meeting in 1988 where they learned about educating riders about responsible riding and protecting bike access on trails, the small group of local mountain bike pioneers recognized the need to have a unified voice to represent the passion and growth of the sport.
+After attending an IMBA meeting in 1988 where they learned about educating riders about responsible riding and protecting bike access on trails, the small group of local mountain bike pioneers recognized the need for a unified voice to represent the passion and growth of the sport.
 As spokespeople for mountain biking in the Tahoe-Truckee area, TAMBA grew quickly as a legitimate user group working with land managers.
 By 1996, they had well over 1,500 members.

-Due to the hard work of the three founders and folks like Greg Forsyth of Cyclepaths, pro-racer Max Jones, local bike shops and many other individuals, TAMBA made progress on getting bike access returned to many closed trails and launched very successful education and trail maintenance programs.
-Bell’s wife Becky also worked tirelessly with IMBA and the offices of California Senators Feinstein and Boxer to keep mountain bike trails near Mr. Toad’s, Kirkwood and Caples Creek out of proposed wilderness designations.
-Forsyth and Aaron Martin also promoted fun events and races like the Tahoe Roubaix and Tahoe Fat Tire Festival that defined Tahoe’s bike culture, attracting attention and riders to Tahoe and Truckee.
+Due to the hard work of the three founders and folks like Greg Forsyth of Cyclepaths, pro-racer Max Jones, local bike shops and many other individuals, TAMBA made progress in getting bike access returned to many closed trails and launched very successful education and trail maintenance programs.
+Gary Bell’s wife, Becky, also worked tirelessly with IMBA and the offices of California Senators Feinstein and Boxer to keep mountain bike trails near Mr. Toad’s, Kirkwood, and Caples Creek out of proposed wilderness designations.
+Greg Forsyth and Aaron Martin also promoted fun events and races like the Tahoe Roubaix and Tahoe Fat Tire Festival that defined Tahoe’s bike culture, attracting attention and riders to Tahoe and Truckee.
 The growing bike park at Northstar held annual fundraising events for TAMBA as well.

 2001 to 2003: